TWUOnline/ldrs591/_pages/unit-7-learning-activities.md

 </li>
 </ul>
 <h3>Mixed-Methods Research Designs</h3>
+A wide variety of mixed methods research designs have been used by researchers.
+It is common in mixed methods designs to see the researchers count (quantify) certain kinds of qualitative data.
+As well, you will encounter quantitative researchers reporting how their research participants perceived or were emotionally impacted (i.e. qualitative data) by the experimental treatment (Leedy &amp; Ormrod, 2013, p.
+97).
 As you look at mixed methods designs, notice how the following considerations help to differentiate the four variations of mixed methods that Plano-Clark and Creswell (2015) distinguish:
 <ul>
  	<li>What is the purpose of needing qualitative and quantitative data?</li>
  	<li>What is the sequence of qualitative and quantitative data collection?</li>
  	<li>What is the priority of the qualitative and quantitative data?</li>
  	<li>How do the two data sets inform each other?</li>
 </ul>
-For example in a <strong>c</strong><b>onvergent parallel design, </b>only one data collection phase is used, during which quantitative and qualitative data collection and analysis are conducted separately yet concurrently. <b>When to use it?</b> To develop a more complete understanding of a topic or phenomenon.
+For example in a <strong>c</strong><b>onvergent parallel design, </b>only one data collection phase is used, during which quantitative and qualitative data collection and analysis are conducted separately yet concurrently.
+This design is used to develop a more complete understanding of a topic or phenomenon.

-In an <strong>e</strong><b>mbedded (concurrent nested) design, </b>only one data collection phase is used, during which a predominant method (quantitative or qualitative) nests or embeds the other less priority method (qualitative or quantitative, respectively). <b>When to use it?</b> To gain broader and in-depth perspectives on a topic.
+In an <strong>e</strong><b>mbedded (concurrent nested) design, </b>only one data collection phase is used, during which a predominant method (quantitative or qualitative) nests or embeds the other less priority method (qualitative or quantitative, respectively).
+This design is used o gain broader and in-depth perspectives on a topic.

-The <strong>s</strong><b>equential explanatory design </b>involves the collection and analysis of quantitative data followed by the collection and analysis of qualitative data. <b>When to use it?</b> To help explain, interpret or contextualize quantitative findings.
+The <strong>s</strong><b>equential explanatory design </b>involves the collection and analysis of quantitative data followed by the collection and analysis of qualitative data.
+This design is used to help explain, interpret or contextualize quantitative findings.

-The <strong>sequential exploratory design </strong>involves the collection and analysis of qualitative data followed by quantitative data collection and analysis. <b>When to use it?</b> To explore a phenomenon and to expand on qualitative findings.
+The <strong>sequential exploratory design </strong>involves the collection and analysis of qualitative data followed by quantitative data collection and analysis.
+This designed is used to explore a phenomenon and to expand on qualitative findings.
 <h3>Learning Activity 7.2 - Read, Evaluate and Reflect</h3>
 <ul>
  	<li>In this learning activity, you will select <strong>one</strong> of the servant leadership articles listed under the unit 7 resources.
 Read the article and answer the following questions.</li>